South Carolina

 South Carolina’s nondiscrimination laws related to employment have only a narrow exemption allowing religious organizations to hire co-religionists.

-South Carolina law provides that religious worship can only be prohibited or restricted by an emergency order that: (a) applies equally to all “essential” secular entities in the jurisdiction, (b) serves a compelling governmental interest, and (c) is narrowly tailored.
+South Carolina law provides that the conduct of religious organizations can only be prohibited or restricted by an emergency order that: (a) applies equally to all “essential” secular entities in the jurisdiction, (b) serves a compelling governmental interest, and (c) is narrowly tailored.

 The South Carolina Constitution contains a Blaine Amendment that could prevent the participation of faith-based schools in generally available public benefit programs on the same terms as similarly situated secular schools.
 This is not as broad as a general Blaine Amendment, which prohibits all aid to faith-based institutions, but is still detrimental to the work of faith-based institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: